 • Similarly, you may not realize some of the things that may be special to your children or other family members and may take those items for granted.
 This can later lead to fighting children who are disappointed when aren’t the ones to receive the special item.
 For example, I once heard about a family that was fighting over grandma’s cast-iron skillet.
 It was something that grandma had taken for granted, but for the children, it all reminded them of how she cooked pancakes in it every Sunday morning and was a part of a family tradition.

 • Giving your loved ones their items before you are gone allows the recipient to show the thanks she will inevitably feel towards you.
-This can also prevent the sadness and regret that may arise if the recipient did not have the chance to express her gratitude personally.
+This can also prevent the sadness and regret that may arise if the recipient does not have the chance to express her gratitude personally.

-It’s important to remember that, even if you decide to give away your valuables before you are gone, it is still imperative that you have a sound North Carolina estate plan in place.
+It’s important to remember that even if you decide to give away your valuables before you are gone, it is still imperative that you have a sound North Carolina estate plan in place.
 For more information on planning an estate, trusts, and long-term care planning, simply call Cary estate planning attorney Jackie Bedard at 919.443.3035 or fill out our online form.

 Jackie Bedard